YARA BELGIUM S.A.

 31 Aug 2023

-Their ask — Yara requests equal support for all CO2 transport modes, not just pipelines, and flexibility in decarbonization pathways.
+Message — Yara requests equal support for all CO2 transport modes, not just pipelines, and flexibility in decarbonization pathways.
 They argue blue hydrogen and CCS can reduce emissions faster than full electrification.
 They want guarantee schemes protecting early movers from lock-in while enabling future fuel switching.1234

-How it helps them — This would enable faster emission cuts from existing ammonia plants at lower cost.567
+Why — This would enable faster emission cuts from existing ammonia plants at lower cost.567

-Who loses — Renewable energy producers lose potential demand from full electrification of ammonia production.8
+Impact — Renewable energy producers lose potential demand from full electrification of ammonia production.8

 Yara Urges Sector-Specific Innovation Fund Calls for Ammonia